techstreams/techstreams.github.io/_posts/2015-04-06-ios-automation-with-workflow.md

 ---

 We all have workflows we use for our work.
-But was is a workflow really?
+But what is a workflow really?

-A simple [Google search](https://www.google.com/search?q=define%3Aworkflow) shows this definition:
+A simple [Google search](https://www.google.com/search?q=define%3Aworkflow) returns this definition:

 > *the sequence of industrial, administrative, or other processes through which a piece of work passes from initiation to completion*